BoolPurist/week_calendar_cli/Examples.md

 ---

-Look up all calendar weeks for a given month in a given year.
+## Show all calendar weeks of a given month in a given year

 Here the given month is May in 1990 as given year.

 ```sh
 week_calendar month 3 1990